lsst-dm/dmtn-056/index.rst

 Butler
 ------

-Provides access to a single repository.
+Provides access to a single collection.

 .. _StorageButler: